Transportation Safety Policy

 The board directs the chief school administrator to oversee development of regulations to govern:

-C. Failure of any mechanical function of a district owned or contracted vehicle during operation, even if no injury or
+Failure of any mechanical function of a district owned or contracted vehicle during operation, even if no injury or damage results

 It shall be the responsibility of the chief school administrator to direct an investigation on the report and to comply with the law.
 The information gained shall be considered in evaluating personnel performances, and in scheduling inspection of vehicles.